Bruce Hornsby: Equipment

 Hornsby uses a Steinway & Sons concert grand piano.
 With the Range and up until 1995, he used a Baldwin concert grand piano.
 He currently uses a Korg M1 synthesizer.
 With the Range, Hornsby used an Oberheim OB-X synthesizer.

 Hornsby selected ten Model B Steinway Grands to be featured in its Limited Edition Signature Piano Series, each one personalized with his signature.
 Hornsby owns three 9 ft Model D Steinway Grands.

 For his 2016 album Rehab Reunion, he played Appalachian dulcimer made by BlueLion.

 Personal life

-Hornsby and his wife Kathy have twin sons, born in 1992: Russell, who ran for the Oregon Ducks track and field team at the University of Oregon, and Keith, who played Division I basketball for the University of North Carolina Asheville Bulldogs from 2011 to 2013, transferred to Louisiana State University and played for LSU from 2014 to 2016.
+Hornsby and his wife Kathy have twin sons, born in 1992: Russell, who ran for the Oregon Ducks track and field team at the University of Oregon, and Keith, who played Division I basketball for the University of North Carolina Asheville Bulldogs from 2011 to 2013, transferred to Louisiana State University and played for LSU from 2014 to 2016, followed by a brief professional basketball career.
 They were named after musicians Leon Russell and Keith Jarrett, respectively.

 Hornsby is a regular basketball player and an avid fan of the sport.
 He can frequently be seen at college basketball games throughout Virginia.
-Hornsby stated that he beat Allen Iverson in one-on-one basketball three games in a row after helping him get out of jail.